trevisanj/PFANT/fortran/README.md

 ## 2.10 Tags

-These are search keywords with the following meaning (this list is probably not complete):
+There are some search keywords ("tags") created by convention that help keep track of issues and to-do's in the code:

 ```
 todo      ordinary to-do item.
 issue     high-priority to-do item, usually an unsolved issue about the way the code works.